There’s a common assumption that search engine optimisation

-Above all, the competition gets stronger as your business grows and more of your budget gets spent on hosting and enterprise grade software.
+Above all, the competition intensifies as your business grows and more of your budget gets spent on hosting and enterprise grade software.
 The same general SEO principles apply but you have to implement them on a much larger scale.
-Here are four enterprise SEO challenges you’ll have to face from day one.
+Here are eight enterprise SEO challenges you’ll have to face from day one.

 Creating a custom-built website comes with a lot of benefits.
 First of all, you get full control over the design, development and maintenance process.
 It’s more work but it means you can create a lighter, faster and more secure website for your users.